You are here:

 In Year 10, students complete their Stage 5 curriculum and receive a Record of School Achievement (ROSA) from the Board of Studies, Teaching and Educational Standards NSW.
-In addition to compulsory subjects such as English, Maths and Science they take one or more languages from a choice of French, German, Spanish, Chinese and Japanese.
+In addition to compulsory subjects such as English, Maths and Science they take one or more languages from a choice of French, Spanish, Chinese and Japanese.
 The many additional elective options include extra History and Geography topics, Visual Arts, Drama, Physical Activity and Sports Studies, Music, and Textiles, Design and Technology.

 Year 11 and 12 students are strongly supported through the Higher School Certificate process.
 The broad range of elective subjects available includes Biology, Business Studies, Chemistry, Earth and Environmental Science, Legal Studies, Physics, Visual Arts and Engineering Studies.
 The latter is offered on campus, with Wenona the first girls’ school in NSW to do this when we introduced it in 2015 as part of our emphasis on STEM education.
 We provide expert guidance as our students consider various career and tertiary study options.